-Students with disabilities who experience learning barriers and would like to request academic accommodations should connect with the disability Resource Center by visiting https://disability.ufl.edu/students/get-started/.
+Students with disabilities who experience learning barriers and would like to request academic accommodations should connect with the disability Resource Center by visiting https://disability.ufl.edu/students/get-started/ (Links to an external site.).
 It is important for students to share their accommodation letter with their instructor and discuss their access needs, as early as possible in the semester.